bartelsjoshuac/super-rentals/README.md

 ![Hamster](https://github.com/bartelsjoshuac/super-rentals/blob/master/ember-tomster.png)
 # super-rentals

+This was created for me by Ember I guess.

 This README outlines the details of collaborating on this Ember application.
 This is the Ember tutorial called SuperRentals from [here](https://guides.emberjs.com/release/tutorial/part-1/).